JHAvrick/mxflow/readme.md

 ### Adding a Node

 Then we can programmatically add a node.
-It's usually a good idea to size your nodes as increments of the grid size, if applicable.
+It's usually a good idea to size your nodes in increments of the grid size.
 Note that when we add edges we must specify a grouping.
 These groups are defined in the node template and are not necessarily restricted to just inputs and outputs.

 ```typescript
 mxflow.addNode('key', {